serverless/event-gateway/README.md

 When an event occurs, all subscribers are called asynchronously with the event as its argument.

 Creating a subscription requires providing ID of registered function, an event type and a path (which is `/` by default).
-The path property indicated URL path which Events API is listening on.
+The path property indicated URL path which Events API will be listening on.

 #### Example: Subscribe to an Event